Yungas sparrow

-The Yungas sparrow (Rhynchospiza dabbenei) is a species of bird in the family Passerellidae endemic to the Yungas region of southeastern Bolivia and northwestern Argentina.
+The Yungas sparrow (Rhynchospiza dabbenei) is a species of bird in the family Passerellidae endemic to the Southern Andean Yungas of southeastern Bolivia and northwestern Argentina.
 It was formerly considered a subspecies of what was then called the stripe-capped sparrow (R. strigiceps).

 Taxonomy and systematics

 The Yungas sparrow was previously classified as a subspecies of Rhynchospiza strigiceps, which was at that time called the stripe-capped sparrow.
 Before that, Rhynchospiza had been subsumed into genus Aimophila.
 A 2009 publication restored the genus Rhynchospiza and a 2019 publication split R. dabbenei from R. strigiceps.
 Based on the 2019 publication, in June 2020 the South American Classification Committee (SACC) of the American Ornithological Society (AOS) accepted R. dabbenei as the Yungas sparrow and renamed R. strigiceps Chaco sparrow.
 The International Ornithological Congress (IOC) followed suit in January 2021.

 Description

 The Yungas sparrow is larger than its former "parent" R. strigiceps.
 Its upper parts are brown with darker streaks and varying amounts of rust and gray.
 It is pale gray below blending to buff on the flanks and in the vent area.
 The head is gray with chestnut crown and postocular stripes, black lores, and a white moustachial stripe.